slithiaote/lepton/README.md

 - `lepton.nw` is the source file used for the source code and the documentation of Lepton.
 Executing this example will regenerate both the binary executable and the PDF documentation.
 The process is described in the "Bootstrapping" section of this document and in `lepton.pdf`.

 # Bootstrapping
-The contents of the installation package can be re-generated from the file `lepton.nw`.
-This will produce a new executable, extract copies of the source files, and compile the LaTeX documentation.
+All the provide files can be re-generated from the file `lepton.nw` in the `bootstrap` directory.
+This will produce a new executable, extract copies of the source files.
+Continuous Integration is defined in `.gitlab-ci.yml` and run on [](https://plmlab.math.cnrs.fr/lithiaote/lepton)

 Requirements
 - [LaTeX](https://www.latex-project.org/get/)